intershop/intershop-pwa/docs/concepts/configuration.md

 Nevertheless, default values can be provided by environment files and can later be overridden by system environment variables.

 Everything managed in the NgRx state is accumulated on the server side and sent to the client side with the initial HTML response.

+To access these properties we provide the [`StatePropertiesService`](../../src/app/core/utils/state-transfer/state-properties.service.ts), which takes care of retrieving the configuration either from the configuration state, an environment variable or the environment.ts (in that order).

+### Configurations REST Resource

+ICM provides a Configurations REST resource - `/configurations` - that is supposed to provide all relevant runtime configurations that can be defined in the ICM back office and are required to configure a REST client as well.
+This includes service configurations, locales, basket preferences, etc.

+The ICM configurations information can be accessed through the [`getServerConfigParameter`](../../src/app/core/store/general/server-config/server-config.selectors.ts) selector.

 ## ICM Endpoint Configuration